David Hvistendahl, Shareholder

 David Hvistendahl’s practice emphasizes zoning law, government litigation, commercial real estate, and criminal defense.
 He has tried more than 200 cases throughout Minnesota, with a laudable track record for success.

 David understands business issues from first-hand experience.
-He owns two businesses: Froggy Bottoms River Suites in Northfield and The Peterson Art Furniture Complex, home of F-Town Brewing Company and 10,000 Drops Distillery in Faribault, Minnesota.
+He owns two businesses: Froggy Bottoms River Suites in Northfield and The Peterson Art Furniture Complex, home of 10,000 Drops Distillery, and Corks & Pints in Faribault, Minnesota.
 He is active in commercial real estate law.
 He has negotiated contracts for millions of dollars of construction services, both for his own projects and clients.
 He also has a recreational real estate development near Deadwood in the Black Hills of South Dakota.

 Northfield Community Involvement

 He knows the political and economic landscape and is a friendly, feisty, and visible presence.
-He also has contributed to his community in many ways including performing pro bono legal work for two leading nonprofits: the Northfield Historical Society, for which he has also served as president, and the Defeat of Jesse James Days Committee, Inc. Over the past 35 years, he has organized the entire contractual structure of the Defeat of Jesse James Days celebration, the largest all volunteer community event in the State of Minnesota.
+He also has contributed to his community in many ways including performing pro bono legal work for two leading nonprofits: the Northfield Historical Society, for which he has also served as president, and the Defeat of Jesse James Days Committee, Inc. For more than 35 years, he has organized the entire contractual structure of the Defeat of Jesse James Days celebration, the largest all volunteer community event in the State of Minnesota.